Eat, October 21, 2018

 Hydration

-Start your day with a big glass of warm water, even better if you add freshly squeezed lemon, but plain warm water is great.
+Start your day with a big glass of warm water, even better if you add freshly squeezed lemon and a pinch of sea salt, but plain warm water is just fine.
 This one is such an easy win, and we all need to start our day with easy wins.

-Drink lots of water during the day but also pay attention to how you feel; do you need to pee 9 times each night, do you feel thirsty in the evenings, do you feel like your body is saying enough; because as important as it is to hydrate, you can also drink too much water and dilute the amount of salt and electrolytes in your body.
+Drink lots of water during the day but also pay attention to how you feel; as important as it is to hydrate, you can also drink too much water and dilute the amount of salt and electrolytes in your body.
 So just keep an eye on it and drink until you feel hydrated.
-Herbal tea counts, just not drinks like coffee or grubby builders tea with milk and sugar.
+Herbal tea counts, just not drinks like coffee or caffeinated tea.

 Sugar

-Speaking of sugar…now this one has had a particularly bad wrap in the past couple of years.
-The tricky thing about it is it’s REAL easy to eat too much of it.
-When we eat too much of it our glucose levels go up.
-Excess glucose becomes toxic in our bodies so insulin increases to move the glucose from the blood system and into our cells.
+The tricky thing about it is it’s really easy to eat too much of it.
+When we eat sugar our glucose levels go up.
+Excess glucose becomes toxic in our bodies so insulin levels increase to move the glucose from the blood system and into our cells.
 When our bodies are not functioning optimally, or when we have too much glucose circulating in our blood system, our cells become resistant to insulin, which makes the pancreas secrete more insulin to drive the glucose into the cells, and ultimately deposits this excess energy into fat cells.
-Most of the time when we are reaching for sugary foods it’s not because we are hungry but has more to do with how we are feeling.
-I was in this boat tonight – I was feeling pretty down, snacked on a couple of handfuls of dark chocolate and sultanas and boooom – I’m feeling pretty darn good right now.
-Mood successfully enhanced.
+Most of the time when we are reaching for sugary foods it’s not because we are hungry, but often has more to do with how we are feeling.

 The other tricky thing about sugar is it’s hiding everywhere – even in “healthy” foods like flavoured waters, flavoured yoghurts, sweetened milk alternatives (almond milk, oat milk), spreads, bottled sauces (eg: stir-fry sauce, pasta sauce), cereals, muesli bars, smoothies.
 So it’s pretty easy to get more of it in your diet than you need.